Is there a ranking of physical therapy programs?

 What factors should I consider in selecting an educational program?

 Personal considerations such as geographic location, cost, class size and faculty composition will help you decide on a school.
 Additionally, the design and length of the program, including the availability of face-to-face faculty interaction, should be included in the decision process.
-Present students, recent graduates and employers of graduates are sources of information.
+Present students, recent graduates and employers of graduates are good sources of information.

 Is the physical therapist assistant program a stepping stone to a physical therapist program?